 With the average sales price dropping across the city, and the number of listings rising, now is not a great time to be a seller in NYC.
 Dealing with difficult and demanding home buyers is, unfortunately, a common part of selling a home.
 In slow markets like now, they can be especially prevalent.
-There’s the bargain hunter who thinks he can get everything with a lowball offer, the time waster who refuses to put an offer on paper, and the unrealistic dreamer who sets impossible deadlines.
-Such people are challenging but not impossible to work with.
+There’s the bargain hunter who thinks he can get everything with a low-ball offer, the time waster who refuses to put an offer on paper, and the unrealistic dreamer who sets impossible deadlines.
+Such people are challenging but not unlikely to work out.
 It just requires a cool head and a well thought out approach.

 Here’s how to deal with difficult buyers when selling your home during a buyer’s market.

 What to expect when selling your homeWhat to expect when selling your home

 People tend to attach a lot of emotional value to a home, and if you’ve lived in yours for many years, then you should expect it to make you a little biased.
 Such can cause problems when you run into difficult buyers.
 The first step should be to try and emotionally detach yourself from the property.
 Start by finding the home’s current market value through the use of comparative market analysis (CMA).
 The CMA determines the right asking price for your home based on sales of comparable properties in your area.
 Next, depersonalize your home by removing most of your personal effects, such as family portraits, and making it more appealing to potential buyers.
 Next, you’ll want to stage the home, so it looks like it’s best for the open houses and private showings ahead.

 As you meet different buyers and start negotiating towards a contract, keep in mind these negotiating tactics.